telerik/kendo-react-buttons/docs/button/index.md

     );
 ```

-To see the full list of Kendo UI web font icons, refer to the [related article](http://docs.telerik.com/kendo-ui/styles-and-layout/icons-web).
+To see the full list of Kendo UI web font icons, refer to the article on [styles and layout](http://docs.telerik.com/kendo-ui/styles-and-layout/icons-web).

 ### Toggle

-The Button supports also visual styling that indicates if it is active.
-This functionality is set through the [`togglable`]({% slug api_button_kendouiforreact %}#togglable-boolean) property.
-By default, `togglable` is set to `false`.
+The Button supports visual styling that indicates if it is active.
+By default, the [`togglable`]({% slug api_button_kendouiforreact %}#togglable-boolean) property is set to `false`.
+To add visual styles, set it to `true`.

 ```html
     <div id="app"></div>